John Pearce (singer): Justice Crew

+The Wiggles

 In 2021, Pearce joined The Wiggles in the group's expansion from four to eight performers.
 As "Big Strong John", he wears a purple skivvy, and has an interest in health and exercise.
 Pearce's television debut for The Wiggles was in the Fruit Salad TV YouTube series, and in 2022 embarked on the national Australian "Fruit Salad TV Big Show" arena tour with the band.

 In January 2023, Pearce received international media attention in response to his viral popularity amongst parents of Wiggles fans, due to his handsome appearance and his promotion of healthy habits.